 Feeding a Snake Before Brumation

 Before brumation, feed your snake as usual until three weeks before you plan to start brumation.
-The snake uses its food to build up enough glycogen reserves for the period.
+The snake uses its

 The last feed should be followed by three weeks of fasting with only water.
 This allows complete clearance of a snake’s digestive system before entering brumation.